isc-projects/kea/doc/guide/dhcp4-srv.rst

 address 192.0.2.10.
-A naive approach would to be immediately remove the existing lease for Host A and create a new one for Host B. That would not solve the problem, though, because as soon as Host B gets the address, it will detect that the address is already in use by Host A and will send a DHCPDECLINE message.
+A naive approach would to be immediately remove the existing lease for Host A and create a new one for Host B. That would not solve the problem, though, because as soon as Host B gets the address, it will detect that the address is already in use (by Host A) and will send a DHCPDECLINE message.
 Therefore, in this situation, the server has to temporarily assign a different address from the dynamic pool (not matching what has been reserved) to Host B.

 When Host A renews its address, the server will discover that the address being renewed is now reserved for another host - Host B.
-Therefore the server will inform Host A that it is no longer allowed to use it by sending a DHCPNAK message.
+The server will inform Host A that it is no longer allowed to use it by sending a DHCPNAK message.
 The server will not remove the lease, though, as there's a small chance that the DHCPNAK may be lost if the network is lossy.
 If that happens, the client will not receive any